 Information on additional postural variables can be found in some of our other posts on saddle discomfort, including the article “Stop Looking for the Best Bike Seat & Start Solving the Real Issue”.

 How Can a Professional Fitting at Fit Werx Help?

 In a Fit Werx bike fitting, we spend a significant portion of the fitting discussing and working on posture and pedaling technique items on the bike with many riders.
 Why?
 Because riders frequently don’t know what neutral posture on a bike looks or feels like and even the best fit bike in the world will not solve some problems if the rider is not using the right technique.
 We use a gebioMized pressure scanner to track pressure during your fitting and we provide you with before and after motion capture video and still shots from your fit session so that you can review the results in the future and continue to work on things.
 If you have had a fitting with us at Fit Werx in the past and are still having saddle issues, start by looking at your videos and reviewing the comments related to each.
 If that doesn’t give you insight, contact us and let’s talk!

-Fit Werx, voted “America’s Best Bike Shop” and named by Bicycling Magazine as a “Must Visit” bike shop, has locations outside of NYC in Ridgefield Park, NJ, in Peabody and Lexington, MA and near Burlington, VT and Stowe, VT in Waitsfield.
+Fit Werx, voted “America’s Best Bike Shop” and named by Bicycling Magazine as a “Must Visit” bike shop, has locations outside of NYC in Ridgefield Park, NJ, in Peabody, MA and near Burlington, VT and Stowe, VT in Waitsfield.
 Fit Werx is changing the way people buy bicycles through their Rider First Bike Fittings and Rider Matched approach to bike sales.
 Don’t gamble on your next bike or your fit!
 Contact us for more information.